Types of counselling

 - This type of counselling may be for you if you want to see me face-to-face, but from the convenience of your computer, tablet or Smartphone.

 With email counselling, you can write your email whenever and wherever suits you best.
 I would suggest setting aside the same time and day each week, to give yourself the same structure as a ‘real time’ session.
 However, you know yourself best, and you may prefer to edit a draft email throughout the week as you find new thoughts or feelings you wish to share.
-We would agree on which day I would respond to you, and I would spend 50 minutes replying to your email on that day.
+We would agree on which day I would respond to you, and I would spend 50 minutes replying to your email on that day (unless you have opted for 90-minute sessions).

-If you have any questions or would like to book a first session, please contact me through the webform on this page.
+If you have any questions or would like to book the first session, please complete the web form on this page.